Senate of Canada Building: Construction of Union Station

-The building was opened by the Grand Trunk Railway in 1912 as Ottawa's central railway station, and the hotel was built across the street to serve travellers.
+The building was opened by the Grand Trunk Railway in 1912 as Ottawa's central railway station, and the hotel was built across the street to serve travelers.
+A tunnel under Rideau Street links the station and the hotel.
 Over the course of the following years, passenger services of other railways moved to this station, thereby clarifying and unifying passenger travel in the city.
 When the last Canadian Pacific trains moved from the old Union Station on Broad Street to Grand Trunk Central station on January 4, 1920, the old station was closed and the Grand Trunk station became Ottawa Union Station.

 The June 1912 opening of the Union Station and the Chateau Laurier was not met with much fanfare, since Grand Trunk Railway general manager Charles Melville Hays had just perished in the Titanic disaster two months previously.

 The Doric Roman Revival multi pillar Union station was originally designed by New York-based architect Bradford Lee Gilbert who was eventually dismissed due to concerns of mismanagement.
 The Montreal firm of Ross and MacFarlane took over the project, making many design changes to the station.
 Ross and MacFarlane also took over the design of the Château Laurier and later built Toronto's Union Station.

 Both Canadian National Railways (successor to the Grand Trunk) and Canadian Pacific Railway operated regularly scheduled passenger trains through the facility until it ceased operations on July 31, 1966.

-Connection to Railways
+Connection to railways

 Several tracks which originated from the main railway infrastructure in Ottawa ran immediately adjacent to the Rideau Canal (right on its east banks) and led northward into the city.
 They approached Union Station through several sheds.
 From the sheds, emerged two tracks (on the east side of the Rideau Canal), and continued along, proceeding under the bridge where Wellington Street crosses the canal.
 They then ran immediately adjacent to the west side of Chateau Laurier, in a structure which was used for a time in a converted form, by the Canadian Museum of Contemporary Photography.
 The track continued, where there is now a paved road and ran to the Alexandra (Interprovincial) Bridge.

 Once in Hull, there was the possibility to continue to other parts of Quebec, or to return to Ottawa by making a turn and returning over the Prince of Wales Bridge.
 Some of the pathways in present-day Gatineau are on locations where rails had once made this possible.